-How a DUI can effect your Commercial Drivers License
+How a DUI can affect your Commercial Drivers License

-How a DUI can effect your Commercial Drivers License – If you have a Commercial Driver’s License or “CDL” and are charged or convicted with a DUI, you may have a lot of questions about how your status will be affected both legally and professionally.
-A DUIcan have a big impact on your ability to work.
+How a DUI can affect your Commercial Drivers License – If you have a Commercial Driver’s License or “CDL” and are charged or convicted with a DUI, you may have a lot of questions about how your status will be affected both legally and professionally.
+A DUI can have a big impact on your ability to work.

 Applying for a CDL with a DUI Conviction

 The CDL law varies from state to state.
 It may be possible for you to get a CDL if you have a DUI conviction, but it will probably have to be at least 3 years old for you to successfully obtain a CDL after a DUI.

 When you’re pulled over and arrested for a DUI, the police will probably take away your CDL and give you a temporary permit for driving.
 Once this happens, it’s as if you no longer have a CDL .
 Once you’ve been given the temporary permit for a DUI, you won’t be allowed to drive your commercial vehicle – even if that’s what you were driving when you were pulled over.
 Someone else will have to take over driving the vehicle if you’re charged with a DUI.

 Can I get a CDL Temporary Permit While My Case is Pending?

 While you can be given a temporary permit to drive after a DUI, it won’t apply to commercial vehicles.
 If your CDL license has been taken away after a DUI arrest, you won’t be able to get a temporary CDL permit.

 After Convicted of a DUI, Can I Get My CDL Back?